 - Three letters of recommendation, at least one addressing academic promise and ability to succeed in conducting systematic inquiry and research, and at least one addressing practice experience.

 - Scores on the Graduate Record Examination Combined Aptitude Test (GRE).
-All students must submit the general GRE scores even if they have an advanced degree.
+All students must submit scores for the general GRE test even if they have an advanced degree.
 The Psychology GRE is not required.
 We do not accept the MATs.

 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System exam (IELTS) for international applicants.

 - A completed project or academic paper.
 The suggested length is 25 to 30 pages.

 - A Statement of Purpose with the following components: approximately 500 words describing research interests, approximately 500 words describing practice experience, and a brief summary of future career objectives.
 Please answer this question and not the one from the Office of Graduate Admissions.

 - A copy of your résumé (or curriculum vitae) indicating all education and work experience.